Skip to content

 Preliminary tax

-Companies liable to pay corporate income tax in Sweden must pay preliminary tax during the taxable year.
+Companies that are liable for corporate income tax in Sweden must pay preliminary tax during the taxable year.
 To calculate how much tax is payable, the company must submit a preliminary tax return.
-The Swedish tax agency then notifies the company on how much tax should be paid each month.
-For more information, see detail on the European Union website.
+The Swedish tax agency then notifies the company of how much tax should be paid each month.

 Social security contributions